10 Famous Movie and TV Lines in English to Get Your Friends Laughing

 The meaning is very straightforward (direct, easy to understand)—you can use this to ask why someone is being so serious.
-Usually this is used when everyone else is having fun, but there are people who are not smiling or not laughing along.
+Usually, this is used when everyone else is having fun, but there are people who aren’t smiling or laughing along.

 Use this around your friends who love Batman!